 The Wildlife Liquefaction Array (WLA) is a ground motion monitoring and liquefaction research site located at the southern most terminus of the San Andreas Fault system.
 The WLA field site records numerous earthquakes daily in this seismically active area.
 WLA is situated in California's Imperial Valley on the west bank of the Alamo River 13 km due north of Brawley, California and 160 km due east of San Diego.

-The Garner Valley Soil-Foundation-Structure Interaction (SFSI) test facility is composed of a medium-scale reconfigurable steel-frame structure founded on a rigid, massive concrete slab on grade.
+The Garner Valley Soil-Foundation-Structure Interaction (SFSI) test facility is a medium-scale reconfigurable steel-frame structure founded on a rigid, massive concrete slab on grade.
 The superstructure is of a size appropriate for testing on one of the NEES shake tables.
 Shakers can be mounted on the roof for active experiments to complement passive earthquake monitoring.
-The SFSI facility was designed to study the passage of waves through the soil column below the structure, up through the foundation and into the structure.

 NEES/USGS Collaborative Sites